-Statutory Goals Supported by Services to Families with Children:

-Goal #3 - Preventing or Remedying Neglect, Abuse or Exploitation
+Statutory Goals Supported by Certified Adult Residential Environments: Goal # 2 - Self Sufficiency Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation

 Social Services to Adults (SSTA) is a case-management program designed to assist elderly and disabled adults, ages 18 years old and older, to obtain needed home and community-based, long-term care services, equipment and programs.
 SSTA's purpose is to enable and assist clients in their maintenance of self-sufficiency, economic self-support, and personal independence.
-It assists with the prevention of abuse, neglect, or exploitation of elderly/disabled adults.
-SSTA prevents or delays the institutionalization of elderly/vulnerable adults or secures appropriate institutional care when necessary.
+It assists with the prevention of abuse, neglect, or exploitation of elderly/disabled adults and prevents or delays the institutionalization of elderly/vulnerable adults or secures appropriate institutional care when necessary.
 Services include: client assessments; the development of individualized service plans; service coordination and linkage; and monitoring and advocacy on behalf of clients.
-Aged individuals (those over 65) are served without regard to income; nonaged adults are eligible if they are recipients of Supplemental Security Income (SSI) or have gross annual incomes (adjusted for family size) below 80% of Maryland's median income (see the chart in Section IV-C 2(b) of this report).
+Aged individuals (those over 65) are served without regard to income; non-aged adults are eligible if they are recipients of Supplemental Security Income (SSI) or have gross annual incomes (adjusted for family size) below 80% of Maryland's Median Income (see the chart in Section IV.C.2(c) of this report).
 No fee is charged.

-Statutory Goals Supported by Social Services to Adults:

-Goal #3 - Preventing or Remedying Neglect, Abuse or Exploitation
+Statutory Goals Supported by Social Services to Adults: Goal # 2 - Self Sufficiency Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation